bluebanquise/bluebanquise/resources/documentation/stories.rst

   /root/gen.sh 4

 You should now have a file named *computes.yml* inside your current folder with the desired content.
-Refer to single node add story seen above on how now update the cluster configuration.
+Refer :ref:`adding-a-new-node` and :ref:`update-management-nodes-configuration` stories seen above on how now update the cluster configuration.

 Adding a new master group
 -------------------------